sindresorhus/eslint-plugin-unicorn/docs/rules/explicit-length-check.md

 # Enforce explicitly comparing the `length` property of a value

-Enforce explicitly checking the length of an array in an `if` condition or ternary and enforce the comparison style.
+Enforce explicitly checking the length of an object and enforce the comparison style.

 This rule is fixable.